- Application & Interview Preparation

 You will be able to take the 40-minute profile online and immediately receive feedback about your top five individual strengths.
 You can then access materials (password protected) developed by Professor Deborah Merritt that link your strengths to specific fields of law.
 Knowledge of those strengths can help you identify practice areas in which you are likely to make the greatest contribution and receive the most personal satisfaction.
-The usernames and pass codes that you will need to take the strengthfinders profile are available at the Career Services Office.
-Incoming and current students may contact Sarah Evinsky of the Career Services staff at firstname.lastname@example.org to get individual pass codes.
+The usernames and pass codes that you will need to take the strengthfinders profile are available at the Career Development Office.
+Incoming and current students may contact Linda Jones, Director of Career Development at email@example.com to get individual pass codes.

 Read The Official Guide to Legal Specialties to learn more about specific fields of law.
-Moritz sends the guide to all incoming Moritz students during the summer.
+Copies of the book are available in the Career Development Office.
 The guide is based on interviews with 120 attorneys in 30 different practice areas working in government, private practice, corporations, and public interest organizations.
 Although they work in different geographic locations, and come from varied academic backgrounds, they have one thing in common – they enjoy their work.